vib-tcp/nextflow-workshop/README.md

 ## Creating our first pipeline

-In this chapter we will build a basic RNA-seq pipeline consisting of quality controls, trimming of reads and mapping to a reference genome (excl. counting).
-We will build the pipeline step by step, starting from quality control with FastQC.
-The figure below was generated with Nextflow and represents the processes that we will build and the overview of the dataflow from the beginning to the end of the workflow.
+In this chapter we will build a simple toy pipeline based on the `crocodiles_dataset.csv` file located in the `data/` folder.
+The pipeline will consist of the following steps:

+1. Convert the file from the CSV (Comma-separated values) to the TSV (Tab-separated values) format
+2. Split the file into multiple files, each containing only the records of a single country
+3. Create a summary file that summarizes the data for each country

 ![](docs/img/nextflow/RNAseq.PNG)